 Avoid litigation costs

 Alternatively, if negotiations fail, the dispute could be handled through arbitration (an arbitration agreement could avoid litigation in future disputes).
-With arbitration, a neutral third party will make a ruling after seeing both parties’ cases.
+With arbitration, a neutral third party will rule after seeing both parties’ cases.
 Arbitration incurs some costs, but significantly less than going to court.

 Allow for more time to think

 A tolling agreement must state how long both parties want to suspend the statute of limitations.
-This allows both parties to have more time to think about how best to resolve the dispute.
+This allows both parties more time to think about resolving the dispute.
 The defendant has more time to build a defense, or negotiate out of court, while the plaintiff has more time to consider the strengths and weaknesses of the claim.

 What to Include in a Tolling Agreement